amazon-archives/amazon-cognito-identity-js/README.md

 </pre>

+Alternatively, you can use webpack to manage your dependencies.

 ## Usage

 **Use case 1.** Registering a user with the application.
 One needs to create a CognitoUserPool object by providing a UserPoolId and a ClientId and signing up by using a username, password, attribute list, and validation data.